wix-incubator/quick-2fa/README.md

 Make sure you have latest node installed.

-On windows, if you get errors regarding python/msbuild/vcbuild, make sure you have latest node installed. **Only if that doesn't help**, run following command and try to reinstall `quick-2fa`:
+On Windows, if you get errors regarding python/msbuild/vcbuild, make sure you have latest node installed. **Only if that doesn't help**, run following command and try to reinstall `quick-2fa`:
 ```sh
 # run in administrator privileged command prompt window
 npm install --global --production windows-build-tools
 ```

+On Linux, you might need to install `gnome-keyring` for this tool to work.
+See details in [keytar docs](https://github.com/atom/node-keytar#on-linux).